 The easiest way to factory reset your Galaxy S8 is from the phone’s settings menu.
-Make sure it’s powered on, and then go to Settings > Backup and reset.
-Tap on Factory data reset, then Reset device, and finally Erase everything.
+Make sure it’s powered on, and then go to Settings > General management > Reset.
+Tap on Factory data reset, then Reset, and finally Delete all.

 Now sit tight — the process takes a few minutes.
 Once it’s finished, you’ll see the Galaxy S8’s welcome screen.

 Sometimes, software corruption, persistent malware, and other factors make resetting your Galaxy S8 from the settings menu an unrealistic proposition.
 Luckily, you can erase the phone’s data without having to boot into its operating system by using the recovery menu.

 Make sure your Galaxy S8 is powered down.

 - Hold the Volume up, Bixby, and Power buttons at the same time, and keep them held down until you see the Samsung logo.

 - After 30 seconds, you should see the Android Recovery Menu.
 If your phone boots up as normal, try repeating the previous two steps.